 His chin lifts in a half-nod – still no words.
 She flips on a light, moves closer and tries again.
 “Honey, please tell me what’s going on?”

 Feelings of rejection, of not being trusted, or of not being enough to make the other person happy, become toxic.
-Such emotions, churned by helplessness, can blend into anger.
+Such emotions, churned by helplessness, can become anger.
 The anger may be about our inability to understand, or to ‘fix it’; or feeling unfairly punished and cut off from the person, and the ‘Problem’ – whatever that is.

 We may aim anger at ourselves for not being able to help, and/or at our friend or loved one, who left us this way – feeling sore and confused.

-Loved ones then sense the anger (even when it’s carefully ‘stuffed’ away).
+Loved ones sense the anger (even when it’s carefully ‘stuffed’ away).
 They may feel powerless and guilty about causing our unhappiness, and withdraw even more.
 This can become a classic vicious circle – complete with attempted ‘mind-reading’, and other types of ‘stinking thinking’.

 STOP the cycle.